Adverse Possession: Legal Principles and Classic Cases in the UK and the US

 English Common Law

-The law of adverse possession in most Commonwealth countries traces back to English common law and is built around three essential elements:
+The law of adverse possession in most Commonwealth countries traces back to English Common Law and is built around three essential elements:

 • Factual possession — actual, exclusive control over the land;